Human Following Robot Using Arduino and Ultrasonic Sensor

 Submitted by Gourav Tak on

 In recent years, robotics has witnessed significant advancements, enabling the creation of intelligent machines that can interact with the environment.
 One exciting application of robotics is the development of human-following robots.
 These robots can track and follow a person autonomously, making them useful in various scenarios like assistance in crowded areas, navigation support, or even as companions.
-In this article, we will explore in detail how to build a human-following robot using Arduino and three ultrasonic sensors.
-Also check all the Arduino based Robotics projects by following the link.
+In this article, we will explore in detail how to build a human following robot using Arduino and three ultrasonic sensors, complete with circuit diagrams and working code.
+Also, check all the Arduino-based Robotics projects by following the link.

-Building a human-following robot using Arduino and three ultrasonic sensors is an interesting project.
+The working of a human following robot using Arduino code and three ultrasonic sensors is an interesting project.
 What makes this project particularly interesting is the use of not just one, but three ultrasonic sensors.
-This adds a new dimension to the experience, as we typically see human following robot build with one ultrasonic, two IR and one servo motor.
-This servo motor has no role in operation and also added unnecessary complications.
-So I removed this servo and IR sensors and use 3 ultrasonic sensors.
+This adds a new dimension to the experience, as we typically see humans following a robot built with one ultrasonic, two IR, and one servo motor.
+This servo motor has no role in the operation and also adds unnecessary complications.
+So I removed this servo and the IR sensors and used 3 ultrasonic sensors.
 With ultrasonic sensors, you can measure distance and use that information to navigate and follow a human target.
 Here’s a general outline of the steps involved in creating such a robot.

 • Arduino UNO board ×1